uvais-hub/python_practice_hub/README.md

 - **Error Handling**:
   - Handle cases where the folder is not available.
-  - Handle cases where the PDF file is not present in a sub-folder.
+  - Handle cases where the PDF file is not present in the content folder.
-  - Handle cases where the `output.txt` file is not available in a sub-folder.
+  - Handle cases where the `output.txt` file is not available.

 ---